Autistic hyperfocus can often seem to take over the lives of our children. How much should we as parents intervene?

-In Leah’s situation, Mom and Dad would need to teach her that if she is going to be a great piano player, she will need to take care of herself.
+If Leah's interest in playing the piano keeps her from taking care of basic hygiene, Mom and Dad would need to teach her that if she is going to be a great piano player, she will need to take care of herself.

 She will need to learn that getting enough sleep, practicing good hygiene, eating a healthy diet, and occasionally getting out of the house will actually help her perform much better as a pianist.

-But in the case of Timothy’s autistic hyperfocus, Mom might want to consider blocking certain websites or otherwise making it impossible for Timothy to look up information about the morality of playing video games.
+But in the case of Timothy’s over obsession on fear-based web searches, Mom might want to consider blocking certain websites or otherwise making it impossible for Timothy to look up information about the morality of playing video games.
 While wanting to do right is commendable, there is such a thing as being too paranoid.

 Mom and Dad should consider having a talk with him and explaining what is right and wrong and whether or not they think it’s okay to play video games.